MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-debug.md

 How you debug the application depends on what tool you used to create the package.

-If you created your package by using the [new packaging project](desktop-to-uwp-packaging-dot-net.md#new-packaging-project) available in the 15.4 release of Visual Studio 2017, Just set the packaging project as the startup project, and then press F5 to debug your app.
+If you created your package by using the [new packaging project](desktop-to-uwp-packaging-dot-net.md#new-packaging-project) available in Visual Studio 2017 version 15.4 and later (including Visual Studio 2019), just set the packaging project as the startup project, and then press F5 to debug your app.

-If you created your package by using any other tool, follow these steps.
+If you created your package using any other tool, follow these steps:

 1. Make sure that you start your packaged application at least one time so that it's installed on your local machine.